iotaledger/tips/text/0015-binary-to-ternary-encoding/0015-binary-to-ternary-encoding.md

   T ← T || IntToTrits(first, 3) || IntToTrits(second, 3)
 ```
 This function can be adapted to encode any general byte string.
 However, the conversion seems rather arbitrary and the algorithm is computationally more intense than the proposed solution.

-On the other hand, using the algorithm from this RFC also for the conversion of ASCII messages would break backward compatibility.
+On the other hand, using the algorithm from this RFC also for the conversion of ASCII messages would break backward compatibility, which is also undesirable.

+Each conversion method has different advantages and disadvantages.
+However, since the `t5b1` encoding is well-defined and has been used in [IRI](https://github.com/iotaledger/iri) for both network communications and storage layers for a long time, choosing the direct counterpart for the opposite conversion represents the most logical solution providing a nice balance between performance and memory-efficiency.